 If you are planning to lose a significant amount of weight, be sure to tell your plastic surgeon at your consultation.
 He or she may recommend that you stabilize your weight prior to undergoing surgery.

 If you think that you may want to become pregnant in the future, you should mention this to your surgeon.
 There is no evidence that breast implants will harm your baby.
 However, pregnancy and breastfeeding can change breast size and shape in unpredictable ways and could affect the long-term cosmetic results of your breast augmentation.
 In some cases, it may make sense to wait.
-If you decide not to wait, Dr. Moliver offers many breast enhancement procedures that will help you restore and enhance your breasts.
+If you decide not to wait, our surgeons offer many breast enhancement procedures that will help you restore and enhance your breasts.

 Some people assume breastfeeding after breast augmentation is not possible or that it's more difficult than it should be.
 Breastfeeding after breast enhancement surgery is absolutely possible.
 Informing your surgeon prior to surgery will allow him or her to choose the incisions that will increase the likelihood of breastfeeding after your surgery.